rlrightleft/learn-SQL-MySQL/sqlzoo/9_SELF_JOIN.md

 ---

 ## Problem 8
-List services that connect 'Craiglockhart' and 'Tollcross'.
+Give a list of the services which connect the stops 'Craiglockhart' and 'Tollcross'.

 **My Solution:**